Santhosh-Janakiraman/sg-gvt-detc/section_1_data_pipeline/README_section1.md

      - Dataset 2 : Error records.
 The list includes the error detils in the column comments
        - File Path:
             [Error Records](/section_1_data_pipeline/datafiles/stage/20230312_17/error_records/part-00000-75a049a1-fb0b-4ab9-8831-60abf760e795-c000.csv)

   2. create dags
-     - Create a dag to excure below task
+     - Created a dag to excure below task
      - Copy sources file to Raw Folder
         - Copy the file from the input folder (assuming this is the source location that will receive the files ) to raw
         - In raw folder create a subfolder with runId (runId is the date time in "yyyyMMdd_HH" format)